 If you have a device with Android 4 (Ice Cream Sandwich) or above, and it has NFC functionality, then you can use Android Beam to share photos.
+Go into the Settings on both devices and make sure that NFC is turned on.
 Navigate to the photo you want to share and hold your device back-to-back with another Android device, and you should see the option to “Touch to beam.”
 If you want to send multiple photos then long-press on a photo thumbnail in the gallery app and select all the shots you want to share.

 There’s a major incentive to use Google’s Photos app to backup all your pics – you can upload as many photos as you want for free.
 You can also upload videos for free.
 The only limitations are that photos must be 16MP or smaller, and videos recorded at 1080p or lower.
 If you want to automatically upload photos and videos at higher resolutions then you can also use the 15GB of free space that comes with Google Drive before you need to consider a paid plan.